1987 Lalru bus massacre

-The 1987 Lalru bus massacre was a massacre of 38 Hindu bus passengers on 6 July 1987, by the Khalistan Commando Force militants near Lalru, India.
+The 1987 Lalru bus massacre was a massacre of 38 Hindu bus passengers on 6 July 1987, by the Khalistan Commando Force militants near Lalru town in Punjab, India.

 The killings

 The bus involved in the attack was the Haryana Roadways bus numbered HYE 1735, traveling from Chandigarh to Rishikesh, a Hindu holy place.
 On the night of 6 July 1987, it carried 76 passengers (most of whom were Hindus), when five attackers started trailing it.
 The passengers first saw the Fiat car, in which the attackers were traveling, at a railway crossing around 20 km from Chandigarh.
 Around 5 km later, the car suddenly blocked the bus, and the bus driver Hari Singh (the only Sikh on the bus) thought that the car driver was drunk.
 Four armed men came out of the car, threatened him with a Sten gun, and hijacked the bus.

 The hijackers told the passengers that they were only going to loot them, and started driving along the Grand Trunk Road.
 The Fiat car followed the bus.
 They drove the bus for around 8 km, while the passengers handed over their jewellery and cash.
-Around 9:30 pm, just before the Lalru police station near the Punjab-Haryana border, they drove the bus off the main road onto a link road.
+Around 21:30, just before the Lalru police station near the Punjab-Haryana border, they drove the bus off the main road onto a link road.
 They then started taunting the passengers, saying "Where is your Riberio now?", referring to the police officer Julio Ribeiro who led the police operations against the insurgents in Punjab.
 They accused the passengers of laughing at the killings of the Sikh youth, and asked them to chant the Sikh phrase Sat Naam Wahe Guru ("Truth is the name of God").
 They shouted "Make sure all Hindus are dead, you will see more blood if more Sikhs are killed!", referring to the anti-insurgent operations in Punjab.